-Our outstanding faculty of experienced academics are leaders in their field.
+Our outstanding faculty of experienced academics are leaders in their fields.
 The majority hold doctorates and many have authored important publications.
-The CYA faculty get high praise from their students who especially appreciate the opportunities that small-sized classes give for getting to know and to interact with their instructors.
+The CYA faculty receive the highest praise from their students, who appreciate the opportunity that small-sized classes give them to get to know and interact with their instructors.

 Professor of Religion

 Associate Dean of the College, Sarah Lawrence 2015-2017